Atong Ang: Casino Filipino videotape and the disappearance of Egay Bentain

 Ang is a close associate of former president Joseph Estrada, and the two, along with Dharm "Danny" Devnani (who can be seen coaching Estrada), and casino manager and PAGCOR chief Reynaldo Butch Tenorio have been caught on a leaked videotape playing high-stakes baccarat at the Casino Filipino Silahis branch at the Grand Boulevard Hotel along Roxas Boulevard in Manila during September 15, 1996.
 The video tape was leaked by Casino Filipino CCTV operator and technician Edgardo "Egay" Bentain to the press two months before the 1998 presidential election, in which Estrada won the presidency.
 Bentain mysteriously disappeared during January 16, 1999 shortly after stepping out of the Casino Filipino Roxas Blvd. branch.
 As per a Ferdinand Marcos Sr. presidential decree in 1983 (PD 1067-B, amended by PD 1869), government officials, members of the Philippine National Police and the Armed Forces of the Philippines are not allowed to play inside government-owned gambling casinos, which include PAGCOR-owned Casino Filipino casinos.
 Only foreign tourists and local residents with a net annual income of P50,000 are allowed to stay and play in the casinos.

 In an affidavit in August 2001, Devnani, one of Ang's gambling associates, had linked Ang to Bentain's disappearance.
 According to Devnani, Ang knew who leaked the video tape and provided a cryptic warning ("Alam ko 'yan.
 Kami na bahala.
 Malapit na") which Devnani didn't pay any mind until Devnani saw news headlines on newspapers that Bentain had disappeared.

-Angelo Mawanay, alias "Ador", alleged that Panfilo Lacson ordered Bentain to be abducted and buried alive by the Presidential Anti-Organized Crime Task force.
+Angelo Mawanay, alias "Ador", alleged that Panfilo Lacson ordered Bentain to be abducted and buried alive by the Presidential Anti-Organized Crime Task force and volunteered information to the press on Lacson’s alleged secret deposits in America.
 Lacson alleges that military intelligence chief Col. Victor Corpus is using Mawanay as part of then nascent president Gloria Macapagal Arroyo's government campaign to bring Lacson down.
-Corpus later apologized to Lacson in April 2017, stating that his information was "devious and a fraud".
+Corpus, after initially apologizing to Lacson after Corpus has been kicked out of the Intelligence Services of the Armed Forces of the Philippines (ISAFP) for conning witnesses, apologized again to Lacson in April 2017, stating that his information was "devious and a fraud".
 Lacson accepted Corpus' apology, which he said was "long in coming.".